aimukhin/minfft/README.md

 ### Real DFT
 ![](docs/perf-realdft.svg)

+For the generic complex and real DFTs, our library performs 1.5-2 times slower than FFTW in most cases.
+It is not surprising, considering the sophistication of FFTW, but quite acceptable, taking into account how much simpler our code is.
+What is surprising, though, is that our library manages to perform comparably or significantly better than FFTW for very big transforms (>65536).
+In this range, our performance matches FFTW for the complex DFT, and exceeds it for the real DFT.

+Also note as a curiosity, that our library performs much better than FFTW for very small transforms of sizes 1,2,4.

 ### DCT-2
 ![](docs/perf-dct2.svg)

 ### DCT-4
 ![](docs/perf-dct4.svg)

-### Discussion
-For the generic complex and real DFTs, and for most transform sizes, our library performs 1.5-2 times slower than FFTW.
-It is not surprising, considering the sophistication of FFTW, but quite acceptable, taking into account how much simpler our code is.
-What is surprising, though, is that our library manages to perform comparably or significantly better than FFTW for very big transforms (>65536).
-In this range, our performance matches FFTW for the complex DFT, and exceeds it for the real DFT.

-Also note as a curiosity, that our library performs much better than FFTW for very small transforms of sizes 1,2,4.

-For the real symmetric transforms, the situation is different.
-Here, our library performs at least as well as FFTW for most transform sizes, and sometimes much better.
+For the real symmetric transforms, our library performs at least as well as FFTW for most transform sizes, and sometimes much better.

 ## Precision
 This graph shows how much the results of real transforms differ